NixOS/nix.dev/source/tutorials/first-steps/declarative-and-reproducible-developer-environments.md

 ```

 :::{note}
-To understand the first line, read our tutorial on {ref}`pinning Nixpkgs`<ref-pinning-nixpkgs>.
+To better understand the first line, read through the tutorial on {ref}`pinning nixpkgs <ref-pinning-nixpkgs>`.
 :::

-We import `nixpkgs` and make a shell with `which` and `htop` available in `$PATH`.
-We use `zlib` to provide libraries and headers in case we're compiling something against it.
+This expression imports `nixpkgs`, then creates a shell with `which` and `htop` available in `$PATH`. `zlib` is also added, to provide some common libraries and headers in case we need to compile something against it.

-To enter the environment:
+To enter the environment, run `nix-shell` in the same directory as `shell.nix`:

 ```shell-session
 $ nix-shell